-Platform Product Leader · Fintech · Warsaw
+Platform Product Leader · Fintech · Warsaw, Poland

 Many systems.
 One customer experience.
-Shared outcome.
+One owner.

 Tomasz Figarski